egor-tensin/yandex-cloud-cli-bin/README.md

-This has been expired by the [yandex-cloud-bin] package, but this one fixes a couple of things.
+This has been inspired by the [yandex-cloud-bin] package, but this one fixes a couple of things.

 * The undocumented `components post-update` is no longer called; this means